ovh/docs/pages/platform/data-processing/31_HOWTO_submit-python-ui/guide.en-gb.md

 ### Step 1: Upload your Python application code and requirements file

-Before running your job in the Data Processing platform, you will need to create a container in your Object Storage for your job and upload your application Python files and environment.yml file into this container.
+Before running your job in the Data Processing platform, you will need to create a container in your Object Storage.
+Then you will need to upload your application Python files and environment.yml file at the root of this container.
 You can work with your Object Storage using either the OVHcloud manager or the Openstack Horizon dashboard.

 Please see [Creating Storage Containers in Customer Panel](../../storage/pcs/create-container/){.external} or [Create an object container in Horizon](../../storage/create_an_object_container/){.external} for more details.

 If you don’t currently have an application code and you still would like to try OVHcloud Data Processing, you can download and use the [PI sample from Apache Spark repository](https://github.com/apache/spark/blob/master/examples/src/main/python/pi.py){.external}.

-If your application has some package requirements or needs a specific version of Python to run on the cluster, make sure that you mention them in your Conda environment.yml file and upload it into the same container as your Python files in your Object Storage.
+If your application has some package requirements or needs a specific version of Python to run your job, make sure that you mention them in your Conda environment.yml file.
+You can learn [how to generate environment file here](../generate-environment).

 ### Step 2: Submit your Apache Spark job
 To submit your job with your required parameters follow these steps: